mom4ilakis/DiskSpace/v2/README.md

 Client written with React
-Server is FastApi with a graphQL extention via strawberry This is overengineered for educational purpose
+Server is FastApi with a graphQL extention via strawberry

+This is overengineered for educational purposes.

 Setting up the client:
  * Clone Rep